jowj/pynit/README.md

 # roadmap

-- [X] move reddit/pinboard script to single file.
+- [x] move reddit/pinboard script to single file.
 - [x] make the script take command line arguments (i.e. must pass `-reddit` if you want to sync saved posts)
 - [x] write new function `update_tags` that will take a tag and retag to a new name (add a cli flag)
+- [ ] Remove requirement for unnecessary creds when doing `pinboard` specific operations